Gabri40/ComputationalIntelligence/log.md

 ### https://github.com/ahmadrezafrh/Computational-Intelligence

     **Organization and Structure**
     No readme.
-The code itself is clear but some comments would help a first glance understanding of what each component does.
+The code it iself is clear but some comments would help a first glance understanding of what each component does.
 The the graphs showing the fitness evolution are a nice addition. 😊

     **Algorithm Implementation**
     The algorithm implements correctly a normal EA with some nice additions: